TexanDoomGuy/Bad-Red-Ball/README.md

 Everything else is ground.

 Made for a school project with 900 lines of unreadable and code without comments.

+debug = 1 in console to turn debug mode on. debug mode just displays random crap I need to see when making the game.

 There's also a level editor by pressing p
 It's not meant to be used by yall, but heres how to do it anyways.